 West Stow Anglo-Saxon Village is located close to West Stow in Suffolk.
-It is set in a 125 acre country park.
-The park is a heathland nature reserve with a mix of woodland and lakes.
+It is set in a 125 acre country park which is a heathland nature reserve with a mix of woodland and lakes.
 The river Lark runs through the park close to the village.

 Once the archeological excavation was over, the village was reconstructed.
 This was done with the tools and techniques used in Anglo-Saxon times to better understand the construction of the village and different techniques were used on different houses.
 The houses are complete with benches, beds and cooking pits.
 The village includes a foundry, animal pens as well as herb gardens and free range chickens.